Glasscock County Courthouse and Jail

 Today, Glasscock County is still primarily an agricultural area, with ranching and farming continuing to be the main sources of income for its residents.
 The county has also seen some growth in the renewable energy sector, with the development of wind farms.
 Glasscock County remains a small rural community, known for its friendly residents and tight-knit community spirit.

-This timeline provides a condensed summary of the historical journey of Glasscock County, Texas.
+This timeline provides a concise overview of the key events in the history of Glasscock County, Texas.

 • 1880: Glasscock County is established and named after George Washington Glasscock, a Texas Revolution soldier.